academe/google-webfonts-for-woo-framework/README.md

 2. Put the google-webfonts-for-canvas directory and all its contents into the archive google-webfonts-for-canvas.zip
 3. Install the zip file into WordPres as a plugin in the normal way.

+The "releases" directory holds released zip files for convenience.

 # Notes

 You will need a Google Developer API Key to get access to the list of fonts that Google supplies.
 The plugin